Documentation

 Command name Params Description

-setDefaultResponse --- Displays default response
+setDefaultResponse --- Displays the default response.

-show --- Shows the addon if hidden
+show --- Shows the module if it is hidden.

-hide --- Hides the addon if visible
+hide --- Hides the module if it is visible.

 Advanced Connector integration